lorenooliveira/ng-text-truncate/README.md

 * Take a ride in Bootstrap's styles for the toggling elements;
 * Customize the appearance of the toggling elements by means of a custom CSS class (for the case you don't like Bootstrap's defaults or if you are not using Bootstrap).

-Good question.
-Take a look at our two demos for a complete list of features and live examples of how to use each of them.

 7. Nice.
 And how to use them?
 -----------------------------